Fusing environmental stewardship into practical applications for daily life

 Garden Plots Available

 There are 90 garden plots available to grow your own food near the farm.
 Learn more about garden plot rentals.

-City Beets is a farm-to-market teen leadership program for kids ages 12-15.
+Grounded and Growing is a farm-to-market teen leadership program for kids ages 12-15.
 Participants grow food while learning valuable skills in business, communication, leadership, problem-solving, nutrition and cooperation.
-Youth selected for the program are expected to attend all summer sessions of the program (June-July).
+Youth selected for the program are expected to attend all summer sessions of the program.

 Learn more about the Grounded and Growing program.